 Most Which? members clean their clothes on a 40°C cycle, but it’s a good idea to adjust the temperature based on the load going into your washing machine.

-For bedding, towels, and clothes with lots of tough stains after a barbecue party, you’ll probably want a hotter cycle.
+For bedding, towels, and clothes with lots of tough stains, you’ll probably want a hotter cycle.

-For more guidelines, including at what temperatures you should wash underwear, bed sheets and baby clothes, consult our washing machine temperature breakdown.
+For more guidelines, including at what temperatures you should wash underwear, bed sheets and baby clothes, consult our washing machine temperatures guide breakdown.